New announcement. Learn more

 LOBBYING 101

-When most people hear “lobbying,” they picture backroom deals and corporate influence, and in New Zealand, that’s not far from the truth.
-Right now, there are no real rules.
-Powerful players can shape public policy without public input, and there’s zero transparency about who’s pulling the strings.
+When most people hear “lobbying,” they think backroom deals and corporate power - and in New Zealand, that’s not far from the truth.

 “Main political parties are risk averse and not prepared to get offside with key lobbyists and since it all happens in secret, the public are completely unaware and oblivious to it”